eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/draganddropexample/about.md

 - Left Red Square shows "Get Off Me!"
 - Right Red Square shows "Dropped!"

-## Key Events

-Pressing key down or key up show an event in the list of Events.

-These events have additional attributes to show the event number and time event was created.

-## Other Keys
+## Keys

 You can reset the red square text by pressing `Ctrl`.

-There may be other secret key combinations.
+There may be other secret key combinations, and you might be able to determine these from the HTML code.